Alwinator/aw-watcher-utilization/README.md

 ## Install
 1. Download the latest release [here](https://github.com/Alwinator/aw-watcher-utilization/releases)
 2. Unzip as aw-watcher-utilization folder
-3. Move the folder to your [activity watch directory](https://docs.activitywatch.net/en/latest/directories.html#data)
+3. Move the folder to your [ActivityWatch directory](https://docs.activitywatch.net/en/latest/directories.html#data)
 4. Go to the [config directory](https://docs.activitywatch.net/en/latest/directories.html#config).
 In the aw-qt directory find the aw-qt.toml file.
 5. Add the aw-table-utilization to autostart_modules to enable auto-start.
 It should look like this: